deonvanooijen/LoginUI/README.md

 # LoginUI – Android Login App with Firebase

 A modern login/registration UI built using Jetpack Compose and integrated with Firebase Authentication.
-Supports login, sign-up, and personalized greeting using Firebase `displayName`.
+Supports login, sign-up, and personalized greeting using Firebase displayName.

 ## 📱 Features

-- 🔐 Sign up and log in using email and password
+🔐 Sign up and log in using email and password
-- 👤 Store and display user name via Firebase `displayName`
+👤 Store and display user name via Firebase displayName
+📍 Store and edit age and location via Firestore
-- 👋 Personalized Home Screen greeting: "Hello, [username]"
+👋 Personalized Home Screen greeting: "Hello, [username]"
+🖼️ Optional profile picture upload (requires Firebase Blaze plan)
-- 🖼️ Custom background with blur effects
+🎨 Custom background with blur effects
-- 👁️ Password visibility toggle
+👁️ Password visibility toggle
-- ✅ Input validation for all fields
+✅ Input validation for all fields

 <h2> 📸 Screenshots